Female genital mutilation (FGM)

 Girls and women who have been genitally mutilated can be traumatized and suffer from various forms of psychosocial factors.
 Some girls and women may feel depressed or unwell.
 Memories of the procedure may remain, even if it happened far back in time.
 Some girls and women may become depressed, perhaps depressed without understanding that it may be due to the actual genital mutilation.
 Some girls and women do not know, or may not remember, that they have been mutilated.

 Consequences of female genital mutilation (FGM)

 Genital mutilation can be harmful both physically and mentally.
-Girls and women who are exposed can suffer from the following problems both directly or later in life:
+Girls and women who are subjected to it can suffer from the following problems immediately or later in life:

 - Heavy bleeding during the procedure

 - Mental disorders such as PTSD or depression

 - Injuries that risk not being able to get pregnant